Pilonidal Disease - Topic Overview

 Experts think pilonidal cysts may form in one of three ways:

 follicle in the skin becomes irritated or

 stretched.
-(The follicle is the sac that the hair grows from.)
 This may be caused by exercise that affects the buttocks area (such as

 horseback riding or cycling), tight clothing around the buttocks, heat, or